Start with the big providers

 )

-By Q3, the Curator has captured several thousand high-quality input-output pairs from your Opus runs — more than enough to fine-tune a 3B local model that hits 90%+ of Opus's quality on your specific task at 1% of the cost-per-call.
+After a few weeks of production traffic on the frontier model, the Curator typically holds several thousand high-quality input/output pairs — enough to fine-tune a 3B local model that hits 90%+ of Opus quality on your specific task at roughly 1% of the per-call cost.

 For the full Curator → JSONL → Unsloth → Ollama loop, see Example 36 — autopilot training loop and Example 38 — Unsloth fine-tune.